“It won’t happen to us.”

 Getting to know law enforcement should also be a top priority.
 Most major cities have local government cybercrime divisions that exist to help you.
 Do some research.
 Find out who these people are and invite them into your organization.
 Doing so will only help the remediation process when a breach occurs.

 Incident response plans are your fire exits.
 Without them, your recovery efforts will be less effective, and the damage to your organization will be long-term, even fatal.
-Don’t fall for the “it won’t happen to us” attitude; get your plan in order immediately so your organization becomes an asset in the fight against cybercriminals.
+Don’t fall for the “it won’t happen to us” attitude; get your plan in order immediately, so your organization can become an asset in the fight against cybercriminals.

 Latest posts by Justin Bonnema (see all)

 - Phone Addiction and the National Day of Unplugging - March 1, 2018